DolphyWind/Shooter-Game-2/docs/ColorDocumentation.md

 # Color
-Color exports SFML's sf::Color API to lua.
+Exports `sf::Color` API to lua.
 It represents rgba colors.

 ### Fields
 `r`: R component of the color.